Atlético Nacional: History

 The 1988 season was even better, as the club qualified for the championship round again, finishing as runners-up behind Millonarios.
 That result was good enough to qualify the team for the 1989 Copa Libertadores.
 The entire focus of the 1989 campaign was on the Copa Libertadores, which Atlético Nacional hoped to become the first Colombian club to win the competition.
 In the group stage, Los Verdolagas were placed with fellow Colombian side Millonarios, as well as Ecuadorian clubs Deportivo Quito and Emelec.
 Two wins and three draws allowed Nacional to advance out of the group stages for the first time in five attempts.
 In the round of 16, they defeated Racing Club of Argentina by an aggregate score of 3–2.
 That sent them into the quarterfinals for an all-Colombian matchup with Millonarios, their group stage opponent.
 Nacional won the first leg 1–0, then held out for a 1–1 draw in a controversial match in Bogotá, advancing to the semifinals.
 In the semifinals the team faced Danubio of Uruguay.
 The away match ended in a 0–0 draw, but four goals from Albeiro Usuriaga sparked a 6–0 rout in the return match to send the club into the finals.
 In the finals, they faced Paraguay's Olimpia, who had already played two Libertadores finals in their history.
-The first leg, played in Asunción, saw Olimpia shoot ahead 2–0 on goals by Rafael Bobadilla and Vidal Sanabria.
+The first leg, played in Asunción, saw Olimpia grab a 2–0 win.
 Nacional answered in the second leg (played in Bogotá on the grounds that the Estadio Atanasio Girardot in Medellín was too small) with a 2–0 win of their own.
-An own goal from Fider Miño got one, and Albeiro Usuriaga provided the other.
 The tie went into penalty kicks, where Nacional won 5–4, giving the club its first Copa Libertadores title, while becoming the first Colombian club to win the competition as well.

+Whilst the club hit that milestone abroad, the domestic league season was cancelled due to the assassination of referee Álvaro Ortega on 1 October after a match between Independiente Medellin and America de Cali.
+Although Pablo Escobar did not murder the referee himself, it is believed that one of Escobar's hitmen did.
+Later that month, the team played the Supercopa Libertadores and were eliminated in the quarterfinals by Independiente.

 On 17 December, Nacional played the 1989 Intercontinental Cup against Milan, champion of the 1988–89 European Cup.
 The result was a 1–0 defeat with a 119-minute free kick goal from Alberigo Evani.
 As champion of the Copa Libertadores, Nacional also played the 1989 Copa Interamericana against Pumas UNAM, winner of the 1989 CONCACAF Champions' Cup.
-The cup was played in 1990 in two legs, with Nacional winning it with an aggregate score of 6–1.
-They also played the 1990 Recopa Sudamericana against Boca Juniors, champion of the 1989 Supercopa Libertadores (that they also played), which finished in a 1–0 defeat.
+It was played over two legs, and Nacional won it with an aggregate score of 6–1.
+They also played the 1990 Recopa Sudamericana against Boca Juniors, which finished in a 1–0 defeat.